Helium Leak Test

 Feel free to contact Cosmo for more detailed information.

 1. The molecular reaches the spectrometer tube are converted into positive ions by electrons of a filament, and are accelerated in the magnetic field and move.

 2. The positive ions separate into their orbits according to the mass of the gas (helium) when it passes through the magnetic field.

-3. Only the positive ions reach the ion collector are converted into voltage signal and amplified for helium measurement.
+3. Only the positive ions can reach the ion collector and those are measured after being converted to the voltage by amplifier.